matt-GTN/naishi-rl/README.md

 # naishi-rl
-Reinforcemet Learning approach to the Naismith board game
+Reinforcemet Learning approach to the Naishi board game